 Gienah – γ Corvi (Gamma Corvi)

-Gamma Corvi is a giant belonging to the spectral class B8III.
+Gamma Corvi is a giant of the spectral type B8III.

 Kraz – β Corvi (Beta Corvi)